adigioacchino/CNRSPostdocSalary/salaries.md

 # Salary tables

-Tables are sorted from the most recent to the oldest.
+Salary tables contain monthly brut salaries, and are sorted from the most recent to the oldest.

 ```julia:./code/table_builder